pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 A database backed resource provider might persist metadata containers as records in database.

-The remainder of this document assumes a file system backed provision where meta initialisation data consists of a folder of text files, each containing either the metadata for a single key or some metadata properties that should applied to all keys below some point in the Signal K path hierarchy.
+My own system uses the Signal K default file system backed resource provider and my metadata initialisation resource consists of a folder of text files, each containing either the metadata properties for a single terminal key or some metadata properties that should applied to all keys below some point in the Signal K path hierarchy.

 By way of illustration, my ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.
 I want to support a common alarm annunciation strategy across all tanks, and common, but different, alert zones for each of the different fluid types.
+Of course, each tank has its own unique collection of names.

-My metadata resource folder contains the following files.
+The metadata for my five tanks is organised in the following way.

 <table width='100%'>
 <tr><th>File name</th><th>File content</th></tr>